On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Background

-Until recently, the carbon-intensity of grid energy was opaque to consumers, since generation data was not easily available.
-However, balancing authorities have begun to publicly release information about the set of active generators and their real-time energy output via web APIs.
-Carbon information services, such as electricityMap~\cite{electricity-map} and WattTime~\cite{watttime}, combine this real-time generation information with models based on each generator's characteristics to infer grid energy's real-time carbon-intensity in each region, and make it available via web APIs.
-As discussed in \S\ref{sec:methodology}, we collect multiple years of this data to use for our analysis.
+Until recently, the carbon-intensity of grid energy was opaque to consumers since energy generation data was not easily available.
+However, balancing authorities have begun publicly releasing information about the active generator set and their real-time energy output via web APIs.
+Carbon information services, such as Electricity Map~\cite{electricity-map} and WattTime~\cite{watttime}, combine the grid's real-time generation information with models based on each generator's characteristics to infer grid energy's real-time carbon-intensity in each region and make it available via web APIs.
+As discussed in \S\ref{sec:methodology}, we collect multiple years of this data for our analysis.

-Note that our analysis focuses narrowly on grid energy's \emph{average carbon-intensity}, which falls under Scope 2 emissions in the GHG protocol\footnote{Scope 1 emissions occur when an organization directly burns fossil fuels, e.g., in backup generators, and other chemicals.}~\cite{ghg-protocol}.
+Note that our analysis focuses narrowly on grid energy's \emph{average carbon-intensity}, which falls under Scope 2 emissions in the GHG protocol\footnote{Scope 1 emissions occur when an organization directly burns fossil fuels, e.g., in backup diesel generators, and other chemicals.}~\cite{ghg-protocol}.
 The use of grid energy accounts for the vast majority of datacenters' operational emissions, which include Scopes 1 and 2.
 Importantly, we do not analyze Scope 3 emissions for either datacenters or the electric grid.
-Scope 3 mostly covers embodied carbon emissions that result from the production of the products and services a company uses.
+Scope 3 mostly covers embodied carbon emissions that result from the production of the products and services companies use.
 For example, building a datacenter or power plant also incurs carbon emissions.
-While Scope 3 emissions are important, they are more difficult to accurately measure and optimizing them, e.g., by increasing server lifetime, selecting ``greener'' suppliers, etc., generally has a less direct effect on operations.
-In addition, we also focus our analysis on average carbon emissions, rather than marginal carbon emissions, since the GHG protocol only requires reporting the former.
+While Scope 3 emissions are important, they are more challenging to measure and optimize accurately, e.g., by increasing server lifetime, selecting ``greener'' suppliers, etc., and generally have a less direct effect on operations.
+In addition, we focus our analysis on average carbon emissions rather than marginal carbon emissions since the GHG protocol only requires reporting the former.
 Energy's marginal carbon-intensity is the carbon-intensity of satisfying the next unit of energy demand.
-The GHG protocol does not use marginal carbon intensity largely because accurately measuring it is not possible, as it requires knowing when each generator and load starts and stops.
+The GHG protocol does not use marginal carbon-intensity primarily because accurately measuring it is difficult and requires a precise knowledge of when each generator and load starts and stops.